 Store the container or bag of fried apples in the fridge for 2-3 days or in the freezer for up to a year.
 Thaw in the fridge overnight and warm in the microwave or a saucepan before serving.

-Easy Apple Crisp recipe with sweet, tender apples topped with a crunchy crumb topping.
-Apple crisp is best served warm with vanilla ice cream and caramel!
+- Easy Apple Crisp with sweet, tender apples and a crunchy crumb topping.

-Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends, overnight guests, or holiday brunch.
-It can be prepared the night before!
+- Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends!